Joshuaalbert/joshuaalbert.github.io/aboutme.md

 layout: page
 title: About me
 share-title: Joshua G. Albert
 share-description: An interdisciplinary researcher in the fields of astronomy, basal cognition, and mathematics.
+An entrepreneur in data science and medicine.
 share-img: /assets/img/head-shot.jpg
 ---